Minnesota Nursing License Requirements

 1. Obtain a Minnesota License in Registered Nursing.

-Prospective nurse practitioners must first obtain licensure as a registered nurse in the state of Minnesota.10 Prospective nurse practitioners must, therefore, complete an acceptable professional nursing program and pass the NCLEX-RN before submitting to the Minnesota Board of Nursing to practice as a nurse practitioner.
+Prospective nurse practitioners must first obtain licensure as a registered nurse in the state of Minnesota.10 Prospective nurse practitioners must, therefore, complete an acceptable professional nursing program and pass the NCLEX-RN.

 2. Become Certified As a Nurse Practitioner.

-Prospective nurse practitioners must become certified as nurse practitioners before practicing as such in the state of Minnesota.10 To obtain the required national certification, completion of a program in advanced practice nursing is typically necessary, such as a master’s degree.11 A list of master’s degree programs approved by the Minnesota Board of Nursing is available to help candidates choose an appropriate education.7 A copy of national certifying organizations recognized by the Minnesota Board of Nursing is also available.10
+Prospective nurse practitioners must be certified by a recognized national organization before applying for licensure in the state of Minnesota.10 To obtain the required national certification, completion of a program in advanced practice nursing is typically necessary, such as a master’s degree.11 A list of master’s degree programs approved by the Minnesota Board of Nursing is available to help candidates choose an appropriate education.7 A copy of national certifying organizations recognized by the Minnesota Board of Nursing is also available.10

 3. Submit Certification to the Minnesota Board of Nursing.

-The Minnesota Board of Nursing does not license nurse practitioners as it does registered nurses.10 However, to legally practice as a nurse practitioner a nurse practitioner must be licensed as a registered nurse and submit to the Minnesota Board of Nursing a copy of his or her national certification as a nurse practitioner.10 Such certification must be maintained as current according to the requirements of the certifying body in order to comply with Minnesota law.10 A current copy of the certification must be on file with the Minnesota Board of Nursing at all times, but is the only documentation beyond registered nurse licensure required in most circumstances.10
+The Minnesota Board of Nursing does not license nurse practitioners as it does registered nurses.10 However, to legally practice as a nurse practitioner, an individual must be licensed as a registered nurse and submit to the Minnesota Board of Nursing a copy of his or her national certification as a nurse practitioner.10 Such certification must be maintained as current according to the requirements of the certifying body in order to comply with Minnesota law.10 A current copy of the certification must be on file with the Minnesota Board of Nursing at all times, but is the only documentation beyond registered nurse licensure required in most circumstances.10

 4. Engage in a Collaborative Management Plan.